VannAtApollo/se-demo-template/README.md

  * _subgraph3/_ - a subgraph for this demo
  * _.gitignore_ - files that git should not manage
  * _local-test-unmanaged.yaml_ - a config file for Docker Compose to run an unmanaged Federation demo
- * _local-test.yaml_ - a config file for Docker Compose to run an managed Federation demo
+ * _local-test.yaml_ - a config file for Docker Compose to run a managed Federation demo
  * _Makefile_ - a collection of command shortcuts
+ * _supergraph.yaml_ - the config file that Rover uses to create a supergraph offline (ie, without Studio)

 ## Make it your own